Tanmay-Mirgal/Hotel-management-system-in-C-OOPs-/README.md

 ## File Structure

-- **hotel_management_system.cpp:** The main source file containing the implementation of the hotel management system.
+- **main.cpp:** The main source file containing the implementation of the hotel management system.
 - **hotel_data.txt:** A text file that stores reservation data.
 This file will be created automatically upon running the program.

 ## Usage